julieqiu/exp/librarian/README.md

 Scans for all `.librarian.yaml` files and updates release metadata for libraries with a release section.

-## Tagging Libraries
+## Publishing Libraries

 ### Tag a staged library

 ```
-librarian tag <library-path>
+librarian publish <library-path>
 ```

-Creates a git tag for the staged library.
+Creates a git tag for the staged library and publishes it.
 On success, the `staged` section is removed and `released` is updated with the new tag.
 Skips if the git tag already exists.

 ### Tag all staged libraries

 ```
-librarian tag --all
+librarian publish --all
 ```

 Scans for all `.librarian.yaml` files and creates git tags for all libraries